 Production is a big step.
 Many starters begin too early – or too late.
 With this checklist, you know exactly if you are truly ready to have clothing made, without unnecessary risks, delays, or costs.

-Consider this your final checkpoint before approaching a workshop, supplier, or producer.
-If you miss one of these components, you risk making mistakes, incurring higher costs, or ending up with a product that is not right.
+Consider this your final checkpoint before approaching a workshop, supplier, or manufacturer.
+If you miss one of these components, you risk errors, higher costs, or a product that is not right.

-This checklist concludes the clothing line start guide from Atelier Jungles.
+This checklist concludes the clothing line startup guide from Atelier Jungles.

 1. Concept & target audience

-• You can say in one sentence for whom you are making clothing.
+- You can say in one sentence who you are making clothing for.

 If not: start with defining concept & target audience.